nicksellen/projects/baseNode_docConst.md

 1. A constitutional change should be given a grace period of 1 calendar month during which no contrary changes are made or intitiated.

 ## Conflict resolution
+1. Direct resolution
-1. Individuals are encouraged to resolve their conflicts directly if possible.
+	1. Individuals are encouraged to acknowledge and resolve their conflicts directly.
 	1. Techniques and tools that may be helpful include Non-violent Communication, Cognitive Behavioral Therapy and the Advice Process.

+1. Assisted resolution
 	1. An individual may seek assistance in the form of counselling or mediation.
 In this case the other conflicted party/ies need not participate in mediation.

-1. If direct attempts to resolve a conflict fails, the membership and volunteership may intervene to request the conflicted parties use some type of mediation.
+1. Intervention
 	1. If mediation attempts also fail, the membership may intervene as a last resort to:
 		1. Convert an individual(s) from volunteer to visitor and/or,
 		1. Convert an individuals(s) from member to volunteer or visitor and/or,
 		1. Request an individuals(s) to leave temporarily (automatically revokes volunteer or member status) and/or,
 		1. Request an individuals(s) to leave indefinitely (automatically revokes volunteer or member status).